-Even though we have a seed company I probably order more seeds than anyone I know.
-Each year I find myself completely swept up in the hunt for new varieties and new companies and love learning as much as I possibly can about each and every one.
+Even though we have a seed company, I probably order more seeds than anyone I know.
+Each year, I find myself completely swept up in the hunt for new varieties and new companies, and I love learning as much as I possibly can about each and every one.

-Below you will find my favorite sources for specialty seeds including flowers, vegetables, perennials, wildflowers, cover crops, and even dye plants.
-Over the years, readers have also shared their favorite sources for seed all over the world which I’ve included along with mine.
-My hope is that this resource will introduce you to some wonderful new companies that you may not have heard of and help get you dreaming about new varieties to add to your garden.
+Below you will find my favorite sources for specialty seeds, including flowers, vegetables, perennials, wildflowers, cover crops, and even dye plants.
+Over the years, readers from all over the world have also shared their favorite sources for seed, and I’ve included many of them along with mine.
+My hope is that this resource will introduce you to some wonderful companies that you may not have heard of and help get you dreaming about new varieties to add to your garden.

 If you have a favorite seed company that’s not listed here, I’d love to know about it.
 Please tuck it in the comments section at the bottom of this post.